Students are accepted into the program 1 time per year to begin their studies in the Fall semester.

 - Three letters of recommendation one of which should include a college professor who can assess the applicant’s academic qualifications and abilities as well as a supervisor who can assess the applicant’s professional qualifications, abilities, and motivation for enrolling in this program.

-- Work experience (paid or volunteer) in industrial/organizational psychology or a related area.
+- Work experience (paid or volunteer) in industrial/organizational psychology or a related area is considered.

 - A personal statement that includes the following:You have made the decision to apply to La Salle’s Master’s Program in Industrial Organizational Psychology.
 This is a professional program designed to train you to become a professional that integrates counseling and psychology theory into a business or organizational setting.
 In your statement, please include what professionalism means to you with regard to this degree and field.
 In addition, please include some information about yourself, your intentions concerning your academic and career paths, why you choose the La Salle Master’s Program, your expectations of the program, what you will contribute to the program, and what you believe you will eventually contribute to the mental health field.